 - How much do pool cleaners make?

-Pool cleaners make $13-16 (USD) per hour, on average.
+On average, pool cleaners make $13-16 (USD) per hour.
 Hence, you need to figure out how much you will charge for your services, the resources you currently have, what you need to invest in, and plan where and how you spend your money.

 Will you be working on your own or with a team or partner?
 You may ask your friends and family if they are interested in joining your pool service business.

 Also, determine whether you will work full-time, part-time, or seasonal.
-What kind of clients will your pool service business serve?
+What kind of clients will your pool service industry serve?
 Commercial clients, residential ones, or both.
 Think about it.

 Check out your local competitors.
 What services and benefits do they offer?
 Think about how you can be unique from them.
 Create your niche to make your pool service business stand out from the rest.